tytydraco/yessleep/out/I_Used_to_Be_Beautiful.md

 We lit red candles and turned off the lights, and then we sat in a circle and held hands.

-The Spiritualist chanted a name.
-I remember how uneasy the name made me feel.
-When I opened my eyes, the woman was staring right into my eyes.
+The Spiritualist started chanting, and it made me uneasy.
+When I opened my eyes, she was staring at me.

-I was unnerved, but I wouldn’t show it.
-I had drank quite a bit, and it annoyed me that I had to sit through this shit.
+ I had drank quite a bit, and it annoyed me I had to sit through this shit, so childishly I stuck my tongue out at her.

-She kept looking at me, and I refused to back down.
+She kept looking at me, but I refused to back down.

 And then she smiled, and everything went black.

-I heard screams, and I felt flames lick at every part of my body.
+I was trapped in a sea of fire, and everything was burning.

 I tried to scream, but my mouth was sewn shut.
-My skin turned black and peeled.
+My skin bubbled, blackened, and peeled.

 I saw her then.

 She had her back turned to me.
 She was tall and thin and had the most beautiful black hair I had ever seen.

-She looked at me, and this time I did scream.
-My fear forced me to wrench my mouth open.
-I didn’t even register the pain.
+And then she looked at me; I screamed.
+My fear wrenched my lips apart.

-She had no face, and what skin clung to it mottled her blue, black, and gray.
+The woman had no face, and her skin was mottled blue, black, and gray.

-She lurched towards me and tapped my forehead with a gnarled, bloated finger.
+She lurched towards me and tapped my forehead with a gnarled finger.

 She caressed the contours of my cheeks, encircled the hollows of my eyes, and traced patterns on my lips.

-She gripped the underside of my jaw, and with  surprising strength, she sank her fingers into my flesh and ripped off my face.
+She gripped the underside of my jaw, and with surprising strength, she sank her fingers into my flesh and tore my face off.

 The world burned, and I screamed again.
 I never thought it possible to scream without lips.

-She fit my face over that empty canvas of hers.
-She smiled at me, and I drained away.
+She molded my face onto her skull and then she smiled at me!

-Hell was here for me, and my body sank into its fires.
-I smelled burning; I heard screaming.
-I
+My body sank into fire, and I burned.

-I awoke on the floor, dripping wet and reeking of alcohol.
+When I awoke, I was on the floor, dripping wet and reeking of alcohol.
 My cousin and her friends surrounded me.
 They looked confused and concerned.

 “What happened?”
 I asked, snatching the towel offered to me.

-My cousin told me that I had fallen and then started screaming.
-They didn’t know what to do, so she, my cousin, threw a glass of water on me.
+My cousin told me I had fallen and then started screaming.
+They didn’t know what to do, so she, my cousin, threw a glass of wine on me.

 “Where the fuck is she?”
 I spat.
 I took out my compact mirror and vigorously checked my flawless reflection.

 “Where is who?”
 My cousin asked.